Activity Summary

 Continuing Education Disclosure Statement

-State boards of nursing and other certification organizations may recognize CERPs as meeting CE Contact Hour requirements.
-We recommend consulting with the state board or credentialing organization before submitting CERPs to fulfill CEContact Hour requirements.
+Some state boards of nursing and other certification organizations may recognize CERPs as meeting educational requirements.
+Nurses should consult with their state board or credentialing organization before submitting CERPs to fulfill educational requirements.